 To better understand what modifiers to apply to these events, we’ll walkthrough how common CSS elements should be written in Heap event definitions.

-Tags, Classes, and Ids
+Tags, classes, and ids

 Tag refers to the tag name (e.g. <input>